Tellico River water in Tennessee

 Check TWRA rules and permits, USFS road status, USGS or RiverReports flow, storms, and water temperature.

-Start near Tellico Plains and the Tellico River Road corridor, then match the exact reach to current TWRA rules.
+Start near Tellico Plains and the Tellico River Road area, then match the exact reach to current TWRA rules.

 Often, but only when flows are stable and safe.
 Avoid crossings during rising or stained water.